stepanenko/stepanenko/quotes.md

 ## _Quotes_

+> You are not paid to use every feature of the language. - D. Crockford

 > Measuring programming progress by lines of code is like measuring aircraft building progress by weight. - Bill Gates

 > Strive to write as little JavaScript as possible.